dreamhead/moco/moco-doc/global-settings.md

 # Global Settings
 We could put all configurations in one single configuration files.
 But if we want stub many services in a single Moco instance, the configurations file would be huge.

-In this case, we can use settings file to separate our configurations for different into different configugration files.
+In this case, we can use settings file to separate our configurations for different into different configuration files.

 It's example time.
 We have two services to stub: